pico-fbw/pico-fbw/README.md

 You will need a few materials in addition to your current RC plane setup.
 They are as follows:

-- Raspberry Pi Pico microcontroller (w/ data-capable micro-USB cable to flash the program)
+- Raspberry Pi Pico microcontroller (with data-capable micro-USB cable to flash the program)
-- BNO055 sensor
+- BNO055 sensor breakout
-- ~7 female-to-female jumper wires (aka DuPont connector)
+- ~7 female-to-female jumper wires
-- ~10 male-to-female jumper wires (aka DuPont connector)
+- ~10 male-to-female jumper wires
+- A switch on your transmitter and corresponding channel on your receiver

 You can find a guide to sourcing these parts as well as my tested/preferred sources on our [materials wiki page](https://github.com/MylesAndMore/pico-fbw/wiki/Materials).